Prohibition on the Purchase of Residential Property by Non-Canadians Act

 The real estate broker will also have the role of acting with integrity because, as mentioned above, any assistance given to a non-Canadian regarding the purchase of a residential property may be sanctioned.
 It is then important for the real estate broker to understand all the particularities of this law in order to always act with honesty and morality.

 There are a lot of conversations about the prohibition on the purchase of residential properties by non-Canadians Act.
+On January 31, 2023, a Superior Court judgment was issued.
+It mentioned that this law would not apply to non-Canadians whose offers to purchase were accepted before January 1, 2023.
+Clarifications were then made on the matter.
 Although a certain amount of information on this law has been revealed, other questions remain.
 The law will not be enforced until January 1, 2023.
 The government will still have to clarify the issue of exceptions for the types of residential properties and other specific situations that would not be part of the prohibition.
 Clarifications will be made in the coming months.

 The Prohibition on the Purchase of Residential Real Property by Non-Canadians Act was passed on June 23 and will come into force on January 1, 2023.
 This new law prohibits non-Canadians from acquiring a residential property in Canada for two years.
 In addition to Canadian citizens who are not covered by this act, the main people who could be exempted from this prohibition on the purchase of residential properties are permanent residents, those in the process of becoming permanent residents and those with work permits.
 The residential buildings concerned in this law refer to single and semi-detached houses, condominium dwellings (divided and undivided) and buildings of one to three units (duplex and triplex).
 The penalties are severe if a non-Canadian purchases a residential property in Canada.
 It is the same for the person who will help him.
 Being found guilty and having to pay a fine of up to $10,000 are among the main consequences of this offense.
 With the arrival of this new law, it is important that real estate brokers are familiar with the specifics of this new change in real estate and pass this information on to their current and potential clients.
 Integrity and compliance with the law are also important to ensure a transparent brokerage practice.